Humza Yousaf Confirmed As New Scottish Leader - UrduPoint

 Yousaf, 37, narrowly won a Scottish National Party (SNP) leadership battle on Monday to clinch the top job, vowing to rejuvenate the stalled pursuit of independence for Scotland.

-He then secured the nominations of a majority of lawmakers in the early afternoon vote Tuesday to become the new first minister, and will be formally sworn in at a ceremony on Wednesday.
+He then secured the nominations of a majority of lawmakers in a vote Tuesday to become the new first minister and will be formally sworn in on Wednesday.

 "I will also argue vigorously for independence," he added afterwards, pledging in the meantime "to make the best possible use of this parliament's existing powers".

-Yousaf had promised Monday to be "the generation that delivers independence for Scotland," and said he would promptly ask London again to allow another vote.
+Yousaf promised Monday to be "the generation that delivers independence for Scotland," and said he would ask London promptly to allow another vote.

-But congratulating Yousaf on his election, the UK government's Scottish Secretary Alister Jack said he hopes the new SNP leader "will put his obsession with independence aside".
+But the UK government's Scottish Secretary Alister Jack said he hoped the new SNP leader would "put his obsession with independence aside".

-Prime Minister Rishi Sunak echoed the sentiment, telling a watchdog panel of MPs in London: "what people in Scotland want is to see that the governments are working together to deliver for them".
+Prime Minister Rishi Sunak congratulated Yousaf later Tuesday in their first conversation since the latter's win.

+- 'Welcoming' - "I'm looking forward to working with him to deliver on the priorities that matter most to people across Scotland," Sunak tweeted.

 She later tweeted that she wishes longtime ally Yousaf "every success and will be willing him on every step of the way".